peterlanier/gatsby-blog/src/blog/google-analytics-regex.md

 ---
 title: "How to track specific pages in Google Analytics Dashboard"
 date: "2018-09-07"
-excerpt: "A quick regex guide that covers the most common use-case for the non-programmer."
+excerpt: "A quick regex guide that covers the most common use-case for filtering URLs."
 featuredImage: ../images/regex.png
 ---